Frequently Asked Questions

 What is the Massachusetts School Building Authority (MSBA)?

 The City of Leominster is working with the Massachusetts School Building Authority (MSBA) on the Fall Brook Elementary School Building project.
 The MSBA is a quasi-independent government agency that funds capital improvement projects in the Commonwealth of Massachusetts’ public schools.
 The MSBA “work[s] with local communities to create affordable, sustainable, and energy-efficient schools across Massachusetts.”
 It has a dedicated revenue stream of one penny of the Commonwealth’s 6.25 percent sales tax.
-Since 2004, the MSBA has made more than $15.6B in reimbursement payments to school districts for school construction projects.
+Since 2004, the MSBA has made more than $17.7 billion in reimbursement payments to school districts for school construction projects.

 What is the timeline for the Fall Brook Elementary School Building project?